-Your Radiation Therapists will make every effort to make you comfortable during the x- rays.
+Your Radiation Therapists will make every effort to make you comfortable during the CT Scan.
 They will explain every step of what they are doing.
-The measurements from your x-rays will be used to plan your treatments.
+The measurements from your CT Scan will be used to plan your treatments.

 Before you get up off of the x-ray bed, your Radiation Therapists will give you small tattoo marks.
 They are about the size of the tip of a pen and are permanent.
-You may have 3 to 9 tattoos on your abdomen area.
+You will have 3 or 4 tattoos on your pelvis area.
 They will be used each treatment day to position you.
 After your treatment planning appointment, you may have some marker and extra ink on your skin.
 It can be washed off when you get home.